15 Tips to Get the Most Out of Your Next Virtual Conference

 Vendors are known as both the worse and the best part of a conference.
 We all love the free swag but not the attention.
 More than that, vendors often have a solution or a suggestion to solve your organization’s needs.
 Sometimes a conference is the only opportunity you have to put a face with a product.
 While a virtual conference doesn’t offer the same level of swag, many vendors are putting their tradeshow dollars towards free trials, services, and tutorials to help you and your business succeed.
 Instead of avoiding vendors, seek them out, put a face with a product, and see what they offer.
 Of course, we recommend connecting with Unleashed if we are attending the same virtual show.

 Conference success is often not determined at the event but weeks or months later.
 Whether you connected in person or online, the relationships built, and the knowledge gained is what truly determines how valuable a conference is.
 If you stay in-touch or put your newly gained skills to work six months later, you will have gained the true value.

 As always, whether virtual or in-person, the value of a conference is still often up to you.

 Now that you know what a virtual conference is and how to make it successful, feel confident in registering for the events you love attending every year.
-The Unleashed Technologies team hopes to see you at an event online soon!
+The Unleashed team hopes to see you at an event online soon!